mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Ma et al. 2016

-several methods for active learning of casual networks has been developed recently14–18.
+several methods for **active learning of causal networks** has been developed recently14–18.
 The active learning methods utilize both observational and experimental data to discover causal networks.
 These methods typically first construct a draft of the causal network, generally represented as an unori- ented or partially oriented graph, from observational data.
 Then, the methods select a variable for experimen- tation/manipulation to further refine the graph.
 The experimental data obtained from the targeted experiment is used to update the draft of the causal network.
 The process of variable selection, experimentation, and causal network update is repeated until some termination criterion is satisfied, e.g. all edges in the causal network are oriented.
 Since randomized controlled experiments are costly, active learning methods employ various heuris- tics when selecting variables for experimentation in order to minimize the required number of experiments.
 It

 Among the active learning methods examined in this study, ODLP variants achieved the best local pathway reconstruction quality with low cost on the 5 transcription factors examined.
 In